National Revolutionary Army: Organization

-Muslim Units in the National Revolutionary Army

-The 36th Division (National Revolutionary Army), composed entirely of Chinese Muslim soldiers and trained independently within China, famously inflicted heavy casualties on a Soviet invasion force during the Soviet Invasion of Xinjiang.
-Despite lacking in modern equipment and numerical strength, the division fought ferociously and badly damaged the Soviet forces in battle.

-One of the most prominent Ma Clique leaders, General Ma Hung-kuei, was noted by Western observers for leading highly disciplined Muslim divisions.
-Despite suffering from diabetes, Ma personally participated in training exercises with his troops and was known to engage in sword fencing drills.

-As the KMT consolidated power, numerous provincial warlords and regional military leaders—including the Ma Clique—formally joined the central command structure.
-Upon their integration, their respective troops were reorganised into standard NRA divisions.
-For instance, when General Ma Qi joined the Kuomintang, his Ninghai Army was re-designated as the National Revolutionary Army's 26th Division.

-Unit Organisation
+Command Structure

 A Chinese Nationalist child soldier, age 10, serving with a division of the X Force, boarding a plane in Burma bound for China, May 1944.

 The National Revolutionary Army (NRA) maintained a complex hierarchical structure throughout its existence.
-The following order of battle outlines the general unit organisation of the NRA.
-It is important to note that units were not always directly subordinate to the one immediately above; for instance, an Army Regiment might report directly to an Army Group without an intervening Corps-level command.
+The following order of battle outlines the general command structure of the NRA.
+Units were not always directly subordinate to the one immediately above; for instance, a regiment might report directly to an army group without an intervening corps-level command.

 The commander-in-chief of the NRA from 1925 to 1947 was Generalissimo Chiang Kai-shek.